trashbirdecology/luisdva.github.io/_posts/2017-11-02-export-iteratively.md

 ---
-title: "Using purrr and dplyr to apply functions to lists and write each element to disk"
+title: "Apply functions to grouped data and write each element to disk"
 layout: post
 excerpt: Split a table by a grouping variable, apply functions to each element, and export to separate files.
 category: rstats